alyssamichelle/progress/The Future of JS 2018.md

 ### AR/VR
 On our more ballsy-prediction-scale, we predict that libraries and frameworks will start diving into the AR/VR scene more thoroughly.
 We hope that 2018 will have some fun and interesting reveals.

+This month the WebXR Viewer app was released for download on the
 ![https://blog.mozvr.com/experimenting-with-ar-and-the-web-on-ios/](https://blog.mozvr.com/content/images/2017/12/IMG_0017-sm-copy.png)